tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-8.md

   - Integrated the text extraction and pipe detection modules into a single automated pipeline.
   - Designed the system to process live camera feeds or pre-recorded images for flexible deployment in different environments.

-  ## Key Achievements
-  - Automated the extraction of critical safety information from boiler plates, reducing manual effort.
-  - Developed a reliable gas pipe detection model capable of operating in real-time.
-  - Improved safety monitoring processes by providing accurate and actionable insights.

   ## Tools and Technologies
   - **Text Recognition**: Tesseract-OCR
   - **Object Detection**: MobileNetSSD